 School-aged children, regardless of background or circumstance, having every opportunity to flourish.

-To equip at-risk and disadvantaged students with the skills, support and connections needed to build a strong future.
+To equip students in need of mentoring with the skills, support and connections needed to build a strong future.

 The development of independent young people contributing to their community through honed skills and generosity.